Tonywuhk/realai.org/frontier/meta-learning.md

 ---
 # Meta-Learning

+Meta-learning occurs at a higher level than standard learning and improves the latter's performance.
+It is also referred to as "learning to learn".

+## Supervised Learning

+[Omniglot](https://github.com/brendenlake/omniglot) is a popular data set for evaluation.

+## Reinforcement Learning

+## Learning Network Dynamics

+A standard learning architecture can be made more flexible and efficient when its internal dynamics is also learned from data.
+Conceptually, this dynamics learning occurs at a higher level than the learning implemented by the standard architecture, thus falls within the scope of meta-learning.
+When these new architectures are widely used, they will become less "meta" and more closely aligned with advances in architecture design.

 ## References

 * 2017 March 9, Chelsea Finn, Pieter Abbeel, and Sergey Levine.
 [Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks](https://arxiv.org/abs/1703.03400). *arXiv:1703.03400*.